trisulnsm/dinodoc/trisuldocs/docs/trp/samples/resources_step_by_step.md

 ## Step 2 : Print details of each resource

 The previous step gave us five resource ids that matched our query.
 Now, we need to print out the attributes of each of those 5 resources.
-The message we need to use for that is [ResourceItemRequest](https://www.trisul.org/docs/ref/trpproto.html)
+The message we need to use for that is[ResourceItemRequest](https://www.trisul.org/docs/ref/trpproto.html)

 ### Code